ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 To implement the design described above, a few changes need to be made to the existing `nimble-menu-button`:

--   Add an `opening` event that gets fired immediately before the menu is opened.
+-   Add a `beforetoggle` event that gets fired immediately before the menu is opened or closed.
 This new event will allow the table to slot the menu into the correct row and cell prior to the menu actually opening.
 This is important to ensure that the menu items can be focused correctly upon the menu opening.
 -   Update the code that gets the slotted menu.
 Currently, the code only looks for the first element in the `menu` slot.
 With the design above, the menu element will be nested within a few `slot` elements, so the code will be updated to handle both DOM structures.

 ### Framework Integration